MicrosoftDocs/appcenter-docs/docs/test-cloud/vsts-plugin.md

 * **Test series** is a free text field - it can be anything.
 It's the `--test-series` parameter.
 * **System Language** is a drop-down menu.
 If **Other** is selected, an **Other Locale** field appears where you can enter language and country code like this format: `en_US`.

-Save the configuration and you're all set to start the build and App Center Test run.
+Save the configuration and you are all set to start the build and App Center Test run.

 ## Espresso